DanieLevy/eyetask/IMAGE_VIEWER_OPTIMIZATION.md

 ## Overview

-The EyeTask application has been fully optimized with a modern, React 19-compatible image viewer system using `yet-another-react-lightbox`.
+The Drivers Hub application has been fully optimized with a modern, React 19-compatible image viewer system using `yet-another-react-lightbox`.
 This replaces the previous `react-simple-image-viewer` implementation with enhanced features, better mobile support, and improved performance.

 ## Key Features